 Keeper of the Brains

 Rachel Geinert studied English Education at NDSU before she realized that she really hates the current model of education and set aside her lifelong dream of being a teacher.
-She met Carrie while doing improv and quickly fell in love with the mission of Inspire Lab and has been working here ever since!
-She has a background in teaching theatre to children, both here in Fargo at FMCT and North Dakota Governor's School and in New Jersey, through the Shakespeare Theatre of New Jersey.
-Miss Rachel loves reading, telling stories, laughing, theatre, and giant bear hugs.
+They met Carrie while doing improv and quickly fell in love with the mission of Inspire Lab and has been working here ever since!
+They have a background in teaching theatre to children, both here in Fargo/Moorhead at FMCT and North Dakota Governor's School and in New Jersey, through the Shakespeare Theatre of New Jersey.
+She is also very active in the local LGBTQ community and believes strongly in creating an open, accepting place for children to discover their own identities.
+Mx.
+Rachel loves reading, telling stories, laughing, theatre, and giant bear hugs.

 Rachel Johnson is a licensed case manager for individuals with disabilities with degrees in social work, gender studies, and sociology.
 Miss Rachel is also a regular foster mom for both dogs and kids, making her one of the most impressively patient people we know.
 Miss Rachel has worked at the lab covering special events and birthday parties since the fall of 2018.

 Joe Cleys is a graduate from MSUM (BA in Communications) and NDSU (MS in Natural Resources Management).
 He has experience in running book clubs through the public library back home and creating a fun, cohesive community while he was an RA.
 Mr. Joe loves playing games with the kids and being a mentor for them.
 In his free time, he enjoys playing video games, reading, and playing Dungeons and Dragons along with his many other board games.

 Mr. Joe currently works full-time at NDSU as the Activities Coordinator in Thundar's Game Room in the Memorial Student Union.
 However, he will be back at the Lab part-time, running Dungeons and Dragons games with the kids.